ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 - **Grayscale:** A single channel grayscale image of the scene
 - **Semantic Segmentation:** Each object in the scene is semantically labeled by color
 - **Depth camera:** Provides a camera array where pixel values represent distance from the camera
-- **Fisheye:** Equidistant or Poly1 Fisheye Camera/Scaramuzza model Fisheye camera based.
+- **Fisheye:** Poly2FisheyeCamera is either Equidistant or Scaramuzza model Fisheye camera based.
 - **360 Camera:** Provides a 360 view of the scene.

 Image output size, intrinsic camera parameters, and various other settings can